1. Introduction to Au Ver à Soie Silk Threads

 Recommendations:

-• For color-critical or large projects, buy all your silk at once if possible.
+- For color-critical or large projects, buy all silk at once.

-• Use color cards to check batch consistency and plan for substitutions.
+- Use color cards to confirm batch consistency.

-• If a shade is discontinued, consider blending similar tones or contacting retailers for remaining stock.
+- If a shade is discontinued, blend close tones or check with retailers for remaining stock.

 5. Brand Heritage and Quality Assurance

-- ISO Standards: Every batch is tested for washing resistance and color stability, adhering to international standards.
-The result?
-Silks that resist fading and withstand gentle hand-washing (≤35°C), preserving their luster for generations.
+- ISO Standards: Every batch is tested for washing resistance and color stability.

 6. Comparative Analysis: Silks vs. Alternatives